zkWildfire/PyShell/docs/develop/features.md

 * Docker container support

-!!! info
-    This feature is in development and will be added soon!

 PyShell instances can be configured to target a docker container instead of running commands on the host system.
 This means that a PyShell script can execute commands on the host system as well as within a docker container -